Last Update: November 18, 2024

 Bowflex Treadmill 22

-The Bowflex Treadmill 22 is a treadmill of hulking proportions ready for your fastest and longest runs.
+The Bowflex Treadmill 22 is a treadmill of hulking proportions ready for your longest and hilliest runs.

-The Bowflex Treadmill 22 is a striking piece of equipment due to its large size and bold color scheme–red, black, and chrome.
-If you have ever run on a cheap or walking-specific treadmill and felt like you were going to break it, the Treadmill 22 is the exact opposite of that.
-Bowflex doesn’t state the horsepower of the Treadmill 22’s motor, but it performs on par with other 4.0 HP motors.
+The Bowflex Treadmill 22 is a striking piece cardio machine due to its large size and bold color scheme.
 It’s almost overengineered with its triangulated uprights and massive size.
+If you have run on a cheap or walking-specific treadmill and felt like you might break it, the Treadmill 22 is the exact opposite.

 Through the 22” touchscreen, you can access the JRNY platform.
 JRNY is free for the first year after your purchase of the Treadmill 22, making it one of the best free trials of any subscription fitness content.
 The JRNY platform gives you access to tons of studio and outdoor treadmill classes, radio stations, and entertainment apps like Netflix and Hulu.
 So if you want guided training or a way to make the treadmill more captivating, the Treadmill 22 has it.